110782829/moomoo-chatgpt-trader/README.md

 - Python 3.9+
 - A moomoo account with OpenAPI enabled and the OpenD gateway running locally
+- OpenD required; the moomoo API communicates through this gateway
 - Node.js 18+ (for the desktop app)

 ## Setup